bertkdowns/pyomo-replace/paper/paper.md

 - A variable must be chosen (that is not already fixed) and fixed.
 As the model was previously fully defined, this will make the model over-defined, with -1 degrees of freedom.
 - To prevent the model becoming over-defined, a state variable must be chosen and unfixed.
 We say this state variable has been "replaced" with the new variable.
 - The state variable must be chosen such that all equations in the model are still linearly independent.
-This can be done by choosing a state variable that is part of the Dulmage-Mendelson Overconstrained set when the new variable was fixed and the model was at -1 degrees of freedom.
+This can be done by choosing a state variable that is part of the Dulmage-Mendelson Over-constrained set when the new variable was fixed and the model was at -1 degrees of freedom.

 Metadata about which variables are replacing which state variables is stored.
 If a variable is ever unfixed, the state variable it replaced must be fixed again.